TechExeter/conference-2019/pages/call-for-speakers.md

   * We welcome non-technical talks, but our focus is science / tech / engineering / art / math (STEAM)
   * Returning speakers are welcome
   * You can submit multiple talks
   * If you have a talk that isn't security focused - submit it anyway!
+We might select it for one of our other events!

 Check out the talks we had <a href="http://2018.conference.techexeter.uk/" target="_blank">last year</a>.